-Please Click on the Online Giving box below.
+Please Click on the Online Giving box below for general giving.

 There are many ways to give to God’s work through Trinity, Sarasota

 General offerings and pledge giving support current ministries through the operating budget.